Yufei-Z/apply-NLP-in-Chinese-Stocks-Prediction/readme.md

 >Claim

+Firstly, if you find this helpful or it is rabbish but still get some inspriratoin from here, please give a star to encourge me keep writing!

 If you want to get original data for non-bussiness purpose, leave your email in issues

 For the code I upload, plz read the comments before you run it.
 You may need to initialize some tokens in order to use certain packages (tushare, aip).
 For private concern I didn't share my transfer learning mdoel's model ID, but you can train one easily using [paddlehub](https://github.com/PaddlePaddle/PaddleHub/blob/release/v1.5/docs/tutorial) and easydl.
 And if you want to use words embedding, download embedding file and set the file path first.
 I didn't provide it since there are plenty of well-trained embedding models in github already